bangnokia/tinker2/README.md

 # Tinker 2

-The source code of https://tinker2.com product.
+The source code of https://tinker2.app product.

 Tinker 2 helps you tinker with your any PHP application without without touching source code (locally or via SSH)

 Tinker 2 is small (less than 10MB on MacOS)

 ![](./screenshot.png)

+## Todo lot of shit

+- [ ] Animate for the Panel component.
+- [ ] Refactor all icon components to a common file.
+- [ ] What's wrong with database files based.

 ## Getting started